Lindsey, Suffolk: History

 The name Lindsey derives from the Old English personal name "Lelli", and the Anglian term "ēg", which in this context likely refers to dry land surrounded by wetland and marsh.

 By 1086, the village was of some size, comprising 50 households of whom 38 were the property of the Abbey of (Bury) St Edmunds, and 12 belonged to Richard Fitz Gilbert (De Clare).
 In contrast, the modern town of Hadleigh nearby had 49 households, and the neighbouring village of Kersey only 28.

 At some stage during the eleventh and twelfth centuries Lindsey castle, otherwise known as "Boars Hill", was constructed within the parish.
 The site was owned by Adam de Cockfield during the Anarchy.
-During this period, the strength of the castle saw the Abbott of St Edmunds grant him control of the nearby parishes of Groton and Semer in order to defend them.
+During this period, the strength of the castle saw the Abbot of St Edmunds grant him control of the nearby parishes of Groton and Semer in order to defend them.
 It later passed to Thomas de Burgh through marriage to Nesta De Cockfield, and he applied for a licence to crenellate the site in 1204.
 The couple, and Nesta in particular, were frequent donors to nearby Kersey Priory.
 As a consequence, the existence of a medieval mill within Lindsey is shown when Nesta donated the tithes from the site to the priory in the thirteenth century.